elamysteknologioiden-lappi-2025/plabvraudiotools/README.md

 This repo contains a Unity project with examples and a boilerplate template for creating VR audio in Unity.

-See the Wiki documentation on how to use the project.
+See the PDF-file within the project on how to use it.